-- a.
-All Faculty of Social Sciences Students should register for no more than two (2) courses in summer 2008. - b.
-All Faculty Bulletins, Notices, Information Guide, Course Timetable and Registration materials for Summer School 2008 will be available online. - c.
-Course Selection will be carried out via the Internet at the Web site http://srs.uwimona.edu.jm:1104/student.htm.
+- All Faculty of Social Sciences Students should register for no more than two (2) courses in the summer programme. - All Faculty Bulletins, Notices, Information Guide, Course Timetable and Registration materials for Summer School will be available online. - c.
+Course Selection will be carried out via the Internet at the Web site http://sas.uwimona.edu.jm:9010.
 Students are required to select courses on-line before making payments. - d.
-Tuition Payment can be made at the Bursary Cashier, National Commercial Bank, Bill Express, Paymaster or via UWI ecommerce at https://www.mona.uwi.edu/finserv/tuition/.
+Tuition Payment can be made at the Bursary Cashier, National Commercial Bank, Bill Express, Paymaster or via UWI ecommerce.
 Students can pay by cash, Manager's Cheque, Credit or Debit Card.
-Students who make payment using eCommerce do so with a credit card.
+Students who make payment using ecommerce do so with a credit card.
 Students are NOT required to present a voucher for payment. - e.
-Students from the Faculties of Humanities & Education and Pure &

-Applied Sciences who wish to pursue courses in the Faculty of Social Sciences should seek permission from their faculty before paying for these courses.
+Students from the Faculties of Humanities & Education and Pure & Applied Sciences who wish to pursue courses in the Faculty of Social Sciences should seek permission from their faculty before paying for these courses. - f.

-- f.
 Only those students who have been notified in writing that they are allowed to do Exams Only can apply to register in this category.
 Student with appropriate notification should apply for Exams Only through the Faculty Coordinator or the Deputy Dean, FSS. - g.
 Students should note that each course on the timetable appears in one of three 2-hour slots, labeled Slot A, Slot B, Slot C respectively.
 Students who are pursuing two courses, should choose carefully and register for only one course in any one slot.
 Refunds will not be granted for any "clashed course" save where there has been a timetable change resulting in the clash.